fit-r2lab/r2lab.inria.fr/markdown/tuto-500-B-wireless.md

 ### Objective

 In this final example in the series, we will just for fun add an infinite cyclic task in the scheduler.
-Here we will just write a TICK mark every second, but this technique is most useful for consuming events in a message queue, or any other similar approach.
+Here we will simply write a TICK mark every second, but this technique is most useful for consuming events in a message queue, or any other similar approach.

-The trick is just to use plain `Job` class from `asynciojobs`, which expects a plain `asyncio` coroutine, that we implement as `infinite_clock()`.
-We just need to define the asociated job `clock_job` with `forever = True`, which tells the scheduler that this job never ends, so it's no use waiting for it to complete.
+The trick is to use the plain `Job` class from `asynciojobs`, which expects a regular `asyncio` coroutine object, that we implement as `infinite_clock()`.
+We just need to define the associated job `clock_job` with `forever = True`, which tells the scheduler that this job never ends, so that it knows that there is no point in waiting for it to complete.

+### More on graphical views

+Note in this example that, with respect to the graphical representation of
+schedulers:

+* each job needs a specific label to be displayed in such a graph - as well as in `list()` and `debrief()` by the way

+* the system does its best to provide a meaningful label, but

+* you are always free to define your own label on a given job, like we do here with the `infinite clock` job.

 ### The code

-<< codeview B4 B3-wireless.py B4-wireless.py >>
+<< codeview B4 B4-wireless.py previous=B3-wireless.py graph=B4.png>>

 ### Sample output